BlazerYoo/file2img/README.md

 arguments:
-    --help, -h           : display this help menu and exit --file, -f FILE_PATH : path of file to send to generate image of --style, -s STYLE    : style of image to generate in (color, color_resize, gray, gray_resize)
+    --help, -h           : display this help menu and exit --file, -f FILE_PATH : path of file to generate image of --style, -s STYLE    : style of image to generate in (color, color_resize, gray, gray_resize)